-Install the wire spool on the spindle adapter ensuring that the roller groove size on the drive roll fitted matches the contact tip size of the welding torch and the wire size being used.
+Install the wire spool on the spindle adapter, ensuring that the groove size in the feeding position on the drive roll matches the contact tip size of the welding torch and the wire size being used.

 Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove.